Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 ## Animation

 We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules, using the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine, in the following animation.
+Because we are working with 3 intermediate images, we run the NEB [Job](../../../jobs/overview.md) on a total of 6 cores, which is a multiple of 3 as required.

 It can be deduced from the final results for the energy reaction profile, available under the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md), that the size of the activation barrier in this case is of 0.2 eV, in agreement with the outcome of the [other NEB Tutorial](reaction-profile-qe.md).